Maneno7/Ecommerce-platform/README.md

 This is a simple E-Commerce Platform developed as part of our Web Programming II course.
 The system allows users to browse products, add them to a cart, manage inventory, and place orders.
 The project was built using PHP, MySQL, HTML, CSS, and JavaScript, with GitHub for version control and XAMPP for local deployment.

-Features
+FEATURES

-User Authentication – Register, login, and manage user accounts.
+1.User Authentication – Register, login, and manage user accounts.

-Product Management – Add, edit, and delete products (Admin).
+2.Product Management – Add, edit, and delete products (Admin).

-Cart System – Add products to a cart, update quantity, and remove items.
+3.Cart System – Add products to a cart, update quantity, and remove items.

-Order Processing – Place orders and track order status.
+4.Order Processing – Place orders and track order status.

-Search & Filtering – Users can search for products and apply filters.
+5.Search & Filtering – Users can search for products and apply filters.

-Admin Dashboard – Manage users, orders, and inventory.
+6.Admin Dashboard – Manage users, orders, and inventory.

-Technologies Used
+PROGRAMMES USED

-Backend: PHP & MySQL
+1.Backend: PHP & MySQL

-Frontend: HTML, CSS, JavaScript
+2.Frontend: HTML, CSS, JavaScript

-Database Management: MySQL
+3.Database Management: MySQL

-Version Control: GitHub
+4.Version Control: GitHub

-Development Environment: XAMPP & Visual Studio Code
+5.Development Environment: XAMPP & Visual Studio Code

-Project Setup
+PROJECT SETUP

 1. Clone the Repository